Case Study: Context Interactions & Physics Faculty's Professional Development: Data

 The first set of semi-structured interviews was with twenty-three physics faculty at different types and sizes of institutions conducted at the beginning of the 2018-2019 academic year.
 Eight of the twenty-three interviewees had follow-up interviews at the end of the 2018-2019 academic year and seven of the eight were interviewed again at the beginning of the 2019-2020 academic year.
 Therefore, we had access to three successive interviews for seven physics instructors.

-From our available data set, two instructors were ultimately chosen for our in-depth analysis.
-We named them Cleopatra and Sphinx.
-They were deemed good candidates because they were particularly articulate about their teaching practices and their environment.
+From our available interview corpus, Strubbe\textit{ et al.} used three focal faculty for their work encouraging physics education researchers to think about faculty teaching using an asset-based agentic paradigm \cite{strubbe2020beyond}.
+For our paper, we chose two different case study subjects who were deemed good candidates because they were particularly articulate about their teaching practices and their environment.
 In addition, they both were relatively new physics faculty at their current institutions, but there was a clear contrast in their circumstances, which we deemed to be an interesting feature to explore in this type of project.

-We analyzed their physics faculty experience in order to explore their development as physics faculty.
-Therefore, we adopted a phenomenological-case study approach with the aim of understanding the lived experiences of these physics faculty.
+We named our case study subjects Cleopatra and Sphinx.
+To explore their development as physics faculty, we adopted a phenomenological-case study approach with the aim of understanding their lived experiences.